 Dr Sarah Ronaghan – Consultant Clinical Psychologist

-Mr Oliver Richardson – Clinical Specialist Physiotherapist
+Mr Oliver Richardson – Highly Specialist Physiotherapist

-Ms Rebecca Peake - Clinical Specialist Physiotherapist
+Ms Rebecca Peake - Highly Specialist Physiotherapist

 Administrative support